-You can freely redeem your Amex points for cash-back, charity, gift cards, travel bookings through Amex Travel, and merchandise, but our favorite way to use Amex points is to transfer them to airlines and hotels for amazing redemptions.
+You can freely redeem your Amex points for cash-back, charity, gift cards, travel bookings through Amex Travel, and merchandise, but our favorite way to use Amex points is through the Amex transfer partners for amazing redemptions.

 One of our favorite business credit cards, the Ink Business Cash card offers up to 5% cash-back with no annual fee — and it is one of the best business credit cards out there.